awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-compose-service.md

 **Note**
 The Amazon ECS CLI can only manage tasks, services, and container instances that were created with the CLI\.
 To manage tasks, services, and container instances that were not created by the Amazon ECS CLI, use the AWS Command Line Interface or the AWS Management Console\.

 The following parameters are supported in compose files for the Amazon ECS CLI:
 + `cap_add` \(Not valid for tasks using the Fargate launch type\)
 + `cap_drop` \(Not valid for tasks using the Fargate launch type\)
 + `command`
 + `cpu_shares`
+**Note**
+If you are using the Compose version 3 format, `cpu_shares` should be specified in the `ecs-params.yml`\. file\.
+For more information, see [Using Amazon ECS Parameters](cmd-ecs-cli-compose.md#cmd-ecs-cli-compose-ecsparams)\.
 + `dns`
 + `dns_search`
 + `entrypoint`